Chase McLaughlin

-Chase Joseph McLaughlin (mək-LOK-lin; born April 9, 1996) is an American professional football placekicker for the Tampa Bay Buccaneers of the National Football League (NFL).
+Chase Joseph McLaughlin (mək-LOF-lin; born April 9, 1996) is an American professional football placekicker for the Tampa Bay Buccaneers of the National Football League (NFL).
 He played college football for the Illinois Fighting Illini.
 Since joining the NFL in 2019, McLaughlin has been a member of nine teams, including second stints for two organizations.

 College career

 McLaughlin played college football at Illinois.
 During his time with the Fighting Illini, McLaughlin went 79 for 79 on extra point attempts, and his senior year was 4 for 6 on field goals beyond 50 yards.
 Originally a walk-on, McLaughlin ended his college career as the 2019 Bakken–Andersen Kicker of the Year award winner and a First-team All-Big Ten Conference selection.
 During a 2018 game against USF, McLaughlin became the first Illinois kicker to score field goals of 50 plus yards in three consecutive games.
 McLaughlin later achieved a school record five 50-plus yard field goals.